nickcheng25/graphql-linktree-demo/README.md

 Set up your own remote git repository and make commits as you would in your day to day work.
 Submit a link to your repo when you're finished.

 @todo
-- [ ] Mutations other than create
+Demand-oriented schema design
-- [ ] Other access patterns to consider
+- Other access patterns to consider
-- [ ] Client wants to know which shows are on sale
+	- Client wants to know which shows are on sale
-- [ ] Client wants to know which shows are about to go on sale
+	- Client wants to know which shows are about to go on sale
-- [ ] Consider pagination
-- [ ] It probably doesn't make sense to ask the client to pass the userID via the query string.
+- It probably doesn't make sense to ask the client to pass the userID via the query string.
 A call to the backend to authorise the client is probably a better way to do this.
-- [ ] Demand-oriented schema design
-- [ ] Caching for better performance?
-- [ ] Maybe we should just pass the platform link and the backend can handle the business logic of creating the embedded audio play experience
+- Maybe we should just pass the platform link and the backend can handle the business logic of creating the embedded audio play experience

+Schema design
-- [ ] Metadata object storing link metadata like dateCreated, lastModified etc?
+- Metadata object storing link metadata like dateCreated, lastModified etc?
-- [ ] Sorted by date can default to either ascending/descending depedning on client preference
+- Sorted by date can default to either ascending/descending depedning on client preference

+Technical Things
+- Mutations other than create
+- Consider pagination
+- - Caching for better performance?